billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/ReadMe.txt

-The latest firmware, V4, is listed here.
+The latest build guides and firmware for Version 4 of the Shutter Tester are listed here.

-The V3 build guides will be updated to V4, showing the use of the new JST connectors, but for now, the V3 build guides can be used.
+The build guides have been updated to Version 4, showing the use of JST HX connectors, rather than Dupont wires.

-The hardware changes from V3 to V4 are the addition of a rotary encoder and the use of JST HX connectors and wiring colours in place of Dupont.
+The only hardware change from V3 to V4 is the addition of a rotary encoder and the use of JST HX connectors and wiring colours in place of Dupont.
 (Which does not effect functionality).

-V3 firmware will work on V4 hardware.

-With the addition of a rotary encoder, V3 hardware will work with V4 firmware.
+With the addition of a rotary encoder, V3 hardware will work with V4 firmware, without any other changes.

 Note V4 firmware requires the use of a one-time passkey.
 This is issued free of charge upon request.